Nancyliangqh/Sure-we-can/README.md

 **Stratefy 3: Markowitz Model Investing**

 Choosing stock portfolio based on Markowitz mean-variance model, which is based on the expected returns (mean) and the standard deviation (variance) of different portfolios.
-Generating a large number of random portfolio from the existed stock pool,
+Generating a large number of random portfolios from the existed stock pool, picking up the portofolio with high sharpe ratio(return per risk).
+Also, we use a package to find the optimal portofolio with highest rate of return and the proportion of the choosing stocks in the pool.